slipros/roamer/docs/examples.md

 This page contains comprehensive examples showing how to use Roamer in different scenarios.

+> **💡 Runnable Examples**: All examples on this page are also available as complete, runnable applications in the [examples/](https://github.com/slipros/roamer/tree/main/examples) directory of the repository.

 ## Table of Contents

 - [Basic Usage](#basic-usage)